cit-nomoto/icis2024-prompt/README.md

 実験の実施のみを目的としたため、リファクタリングなどは実施していない。

 ## Requirements
-in "requirements.txt"
 - Python 3.x (3.10 tested)
-- `openai` library
 - An OpenAI API key stored in the environment variable `API_KEY` in `.env`

 ## Usage
-bash
+in bash

 - set OpenAI API key

 touch .env && echo API_KEY=[your openai api_key] > .env

-- install openai, python-dotenv
+- install package

 pip install -r requirements.txt

 - run

 python3 main.py [OPTIONS]

 # Options

 - Required

 --O
-Description: The path to the directory where the generated source code will be saved.
+The path to the directory where the generated source code will be saved.
-Example: --O /path/to/output/directory

 --C

-Description: The number of times to generate the source code.
-The default value is 1.
+The number of times to generate the source code.
-Example: --C 3 (to generate the source code 3 times)

 - Optional

 --r

-Description: The path to the requirements document.
-This document contains the project requirements.
+The path to the requirements definition document.
-Example: --r /path/to/requirements.txt

 --b

-Description: The path to the basic design document.
-This document contains basic design information of the system.
+The path to the basic design document.
-Example: --b /path/to/basic_design.txt

 --d

-Description: The path to the detailed design document.
-This document contains detailed design information of the system.
+The path to the detailed design document.
-Example: --d /path/to/detail_design.txt

 # Example
-- only requirements definition document python3 main.py --r doc/requir.txt --O [output path] --C [number of times]

 - All development documents, output=./prompt3, count=10
 python3 main.py --r doc/requir.txt --b doc/basic.txt --d doc/detail.txt --O ./prompt3 --C 10

 ## Reference

 [1], "Analysis of Quality Improving of Source Code Generation by LLM along with More Detailing of  Development Documents", icis2024-summer, p3, 2024